All Episodes

 It's just the sort of thing that would fit squarely within the Republicans' bedrock principle of individual responsibility, ensuring that no one puts a strain on the system by showing up for costly emergency room visits and then expecting everybody else to pick up the tab.

-Opposition to the mandate tests Republicans' principles because the mandate Is about personal responsibility.
+Opposition to the mandate tests Republicans' principles because the mandate is about personal responsibility.

-And then that light why the Republicans, why they ought to be leading the way for this.
+And in that light, why the Republicans, why they ought to be leading the way for this, because individual responsibility, rugged individualism.

-Nice try, who wrote this?
+Who wrote this?

-David uh David.
+David.

-Bad tech facts.
+Bad facts.

-Can't read the last name.
+I can't read the last name.

-David N. at political.
+David N. at Politica.

 This is individual responsibility in this context would mean you either buy insurance or you pay the full price when you have the accident.